mbsimonovic/terraform-aws-service-catalog/core-concepts.md

    within, such as the EKS cluster service in `modules/services/eks-cluster`.

-1. `examples`: Sample code that shows how to use the services in the `modules` folder and allows you to try the services out without having to write any code—in other words, executable documentation.
+1. `examples`: Sample code that shows how to use the services in the `modules` folder and allows you to try the services out without having to write any code: you `cd` into one of the folders, follow a few steps in the README (e.g., run `terraform apply`), and you'll have fully working infrastructure up and running.
+In other words, this is executable documentation.
 Note that the `examples` folder contains two sub-folders:

     1. `for-learning-and-testing`: Example code that is optimized for learning, experimenting, and testing, but not direct production usage).
 Most of these examples use Terraform directly to make it easy to fill in dependencies